hakt0r/bundinha/README.md

   console.log 'works but in order to call super, you must do this:'
   AbstractApp::andsoforth.call @, 'arg1', 'arg2', '...'

+# define a private backend api
+@private 'some.function', (query, req, res)->
+  # must be an object
+  res.json result:'works'
+  # fail by just throwing an error
+  throw new Error 'ooops'

+# call api from the client side
+@client.init ->
+  result = await CALL 'some.function', some:true, args:[1,2,3]
+  console.log 'some.function returned', result
+  return

 ```

 ### A word about hooks